Cleavon Little: Career

 He then starred on the ABC sitcom Temperatures Rising, which aired in three different iterations from 1972 to 1974, with Little's character of Dr. Jerry Noland as the only common element.
 In 1974, he starred in the television disaster film The Day the Earth Moved, opposite Jackie Cooper and Stella Stevens.
-Little made a minor appearance in the Six Million Dollar Man episode, "Population: Zero", as one of the NASA deliveryman handing Colonel Steve Austin his space suit.
+Little made a minor appearance in the Six Million Dollar Man episode "Population: Zero", as one of the NASA deliveryman handing Colonel Steve Austin his space suit.

 In 1974 he was cast as Sheriff Bart in Brooks's comedy western Blazing Saddles (1974), after the studio rejected Richard Pryor, who co-wrote the script.
 Studio executives were apparently concerned about Pryor's reliability, given his reputation for drug use and unpredictable behavior, and thought Little would be a safer choice.
 This role earned him a nomination for the BAFTA Award for Most Promising Newcomer to Leading Film Roles.

 In 1975, Little returned to Broadway to portray the role of Lewis in the original production of Murray Schisgal's All Over Town under the direction of Dustin Hoffman.
 The following year, he appeared as Willy Stepp in the original production of Ronald Ribman's The Poison Tree at the Ambassador Theatre.

-Over the years, he made guest appearances on: The Mod Squad, All in the Family, The Rookies, Police Story, The Rockford Files, The Love Boat, Fantasy Island, ABC Afterschool Specials, The Fall Guy, MacGyver, and a special Christmas episode of ALF.
+Over the years, he made guest appearances on a variety of television shows, including ABC Afterschool Specials, The Fall Guy, Fantasy Island, The Love Boat, MacGyver, The Mod Squad, Police Story, The Rockford Files, The Rookies, and a special Christmas episode of ALF.